apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 TarMK GC #2: compaction succeeded in 6.580 min (394828 ms), after 2 cycles
 ```

-The time showed my the log message is relative to the compaction phase only.
+The time shown in the log message is relative to the compaction phase only.
 The reference to the amount of cycles spent for the compaction phase is explained in more detail below.
 If compaction did not complete successfully, the following message is printed instead.